mikics/mikics.github.io/docs/_posts/2022-07-19-scattering-boundary-conditions-in-dolfinx.markdown

 ```
 To validate our demo, we can compare our numerical results with analytical results.
 In particular, as reference quantities, we can consider the so-called absorption and scattering efficiencies.
-The analytical formula for these quantities can be found in:
+The analytical derivation of these quantities can be found at [this](https://doi.org/10.1016/B978-0-12-404550-7.50012-9) reference.
+Here we will report the final result.

-Milton Kerker, "The Scattering of Light and Other Electromagnetic
-Radiation", Chapter 6, Elsevier, 1969.

-Let's define some parameters for the problem:
+First of all, let's define some parameters:

 - $m = n/n_b$: relative refractive index of the wire,
 - $r$: radius of the cross-section of the wire,
 - $\alpha = 2\pi r n_b/\lambda_0$.

-Now, let's define the scattering coefficients $a_l$ as:
+Now, let's introduce the coefficients $a_l$ as:

 $$
 \begin{equation}